puffscoin/web3.js/README.md

 ## Documentation

-Documentation can be found at [read the docs][docs]
+Documentation can be found at [read the docs](http://puffscoin.leafycauldronapothecary.com/puffwiki/blockchain-protocols/javascript-api/)

-## Contributing

-- All contributions have to go into the 1.0 branch
-- Please follow the code style of the other files, we use 4 spaces as tabs.

 ### Requirements